Your pain pattern,

 People touch a spot above their eye and say, “The headache is right here.
 This spot on my forehead hurts.”
 When both sides of the neck are involved, they rub their hand across their forehead and say that it hurts all the way across.

 Clients usually don’t tell their massage therapist that their ears bother them as they don’t think it is a muscle problem.
 If I ask about their ears they usually talk about itching, being sensitive, or buzzing, instead of pain.

-The other section of sternocleidomastoid creates pain around the brow and is activated more by the twisting motion with some forward pull.
-This section creates pain when there is lots of pulling forward pull and, possibly, some twist.
+The other section of sternocleidomastoid creates pain around the brow and is activated more by pulling forward with a twisting motion.